tobyweston/blog/astro/src/content/blog/2017-10-26-upgrade-raspian-jessie-to-stretch.md

 ---
-title: 'Upgrade Raspbian Jessie to Stretch'
+title: "Upgrade Raspbian Jessie to Stretch'"
-pubDate: '2017-10-26'
+pubDate: "2017-10-26'"
 categories: 'pi'
-keywords: 'raspberry pi, pi, stretch, jessie, raspbian. raspian, upgrade'
+keywords: "raspberry pi, pi, stretch, jessie, raspbian. raspian, upgrade'"
-description: 'Upgrade your Raspbian install from Jessie to Stretch.'
+description: "Upgrade your Raspbian install from Jessie to Stretch."
 ---

 Upgrade your Raspbian install from Jessie to Stretch.